Source: RB Lynch fined $12K for hand gestures

 The NFL fined Oakland Raiders running back Marshawn Lynch $12,000 for a hand gesture he made during Sunday's game against the Tennessee Titans, a league source told ESPN's Adam Schefter.

-CBS cameras caught Lynch flipping the middle finger on both hands in the fourth quarter.
+CBS cameras caught Lynch raising the middle finger on both hands in the fourth quarter.

 Sunday's game marked Lynch's regular-season return to the NFL after sitting out the 2016 season in retirement.
 He unretired after being traded by the Seattle Seahawks to the Raiders in the offseason.

-He rushed for 76 yards on 18 carries on Sunday, setting the tone for the Raiders with his bruising running style in Oakland's 26-16 victory.
+He rushed for 76 yards on 18 carries Sunday, setting the tone for the Raiders with his bruising running style in Oakland's 26-16 victory.

-"We got to see that Marshawn is Marshawn," said Raiders quarterback Derek Carr.
+"We got to see that Marshawn is Marshawn," Raiders quarterback Derek Carr said.
 "He's running through people, and he's going to make it a pain on them to tackle him.
 You've got to earn it if you're going to tackle him."

 Lynch also had a 16-yard reception on the right side and nearly had what could have been a 34-yard TD catch one play later when he drifted out and down the left sideline with no one in front of him.